kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 support the eviction of objects other than pods in the future.
 This can be achieved by adding a `pvcRef` to the `.spec.target`, for example.
 In this case, we would expect either `.spec.target.podRef` or `.spec.target.pvcRef` to be present.
-This allows us to support any type in the future.
+This allows us to support any type in the future (e.g. Workload API, PodGroup API).

 #### New EvictionRequest Types and Synchronization of Pod Termination Mechanisms

+We are considering adding a new `.spec.requesters[].type` field.
+This would help us distinguish between different eviction types.
+The default or explicitly defined `Soft` behavior gives each interceptor unlimited time, provided they responds periodically within a timeframe of less than 20 minutes.
+This would give each requester a way to request the gracefulness of the eviction (e.g. normal vs spot VM disruption).
+We would have to combine this list of types into final type and report in the status.

-We can introduce a more disruptive eviction request types (`.spec.type`).
+We can introduce a more disruptive eviction request types.
 For example `Hard`, `SoftWithDeadline`, etc. The `Hard` type would allow us to use the interceptor infrastructure and graceful termination in any pod deletion call.
 We have to examine each use case to determine the appropriate level of "softness" or "hardness" for each eviction request.
 For instance, we could introduce timeouts or deadlines for each interceptor or for the eviction request as a whole.